Munich-Quantum-Software-Stack/QDMI/docs/examples.md

 ### Complex Properties {#device-complex}

-The properties that are returned by @ref QDMI_operation_query_property may depend on the actual site.
-The available @ref QDMI_Operation's and @ref QDMI_Site's, first, need to be retrieved through
+The properties that are returned by @ref QDMI_device_session_query_operation_property may depend on the actual site.
+The available @ref QDMI_Operation's and @ref QDMI_Site's, first, need to be retrieved through @ref QDMI_device_session_query_device_property.
-@ref QDMI_device_session_query_property.
 With the handles for a @ref QDMI_Operation and @ref QDMI_Site, corresponding properties can be queried.
 The following example demonstrates how different properties of operations, e.g., varying fidelities of two-qubit gates can be returned.

 <!-- prettier-ignore-start -->
 <div class="tabbed">